cdot/Hotpot/README.md

 server that supports querying and changing the configuration of the system.

-The server is initially configured from options read from a file in
-$HOME/.config/Hotpot/config.json.
-After the initial setup, the HTTPS interface can be used to query and modify the configuration.
+The server is initially configured from options read from a file in ./hotpot.cfg.
+After the initial setup, the HTTP interface can be used to query and modify the configuration.

 ## Configuring software

-The server is configured from a configuration file in ~/.config/Hotpot/config.json.
+The server is configured from a configuration file in ./hotpot.cfg (you can change this using a command-line option).
 This contains a structured Javascript object with contents as follows:
 - server - sets up the HTTP(S) server
   - ssl - HTTPS key server private key and certificate.
 If no key and cert are given, an HTTP server will be used, otherwise it will be HTTPS.